greifentor/ucg/service/README.md

 #### `ignore-layers`

 **Values:**
-* Name of a comma separated list of layer identifiers.
+* A comma separated list of layer identifiers.

 Sets all the layers which the generation process for the class is suppress for.